grucloud/grucloud/examples/starhackit/eks-lean/README.md

 ### Resources

-From the infrastructure code, 2 kind of visual representation can be generated with the GruCloud CLI **gc**:
+From the infrastructure code, 2 kinds of visual representation can be generated with the GruCloud CLI **gc**:

-- a mind map indicating the resources type: `gc tree`
+- a mind map indicating the type of the resource: `gc tree`
-- a diagram showing the relashionship between the resources: `gc graph`
+- a diagram showing the relationship between the resources: `gc graph`

 #### Mindmap